It always seemed strange to me that Latvia was ranked 2nd greenest country in the world according to the Environmental Performance Index in 2012.

 Personally, I’m not surprised that we’ve been sliding down the rankings ever since (and I do realise they carry out a much deeper analysis to determine the rankings).

-Nevertheless, it is possible and even easy to introduce some aspects of green living to your life in Riga!
+Nevertheless, it is possible and even easy to introduce some aspects of green living in Riga!

 Judging from the number of health food and organic produce shops in Riga, there is clearly a large demand for it which is encouraging.
 You’ll often be able to recognise specialist shops by their signs – eko veikals, eko preces, dabīgi produkti, lauku labumi.